Amber Portwood’s Ex-Boyfriend Andrew Glennon Slams ‘Teen Mom OG’ Producers And Her Supposed ‘Redemption Story’

-Amber Portwood‘s boyfriend, Andrew Glennon, went on a rant against her on Tuesday night on his Instagram Stories and proceeded to bash everyone associated with Teen Mom OG in the process.
+Amber Portwood‘s ex-boyfriend, Andrew Glennon, went on a rant against her on Tuesday night on his Instagram stories and proceeded to bash everyone associated with Teen Mom OG in the process.

 On October 16, Yahoo! revealed that during Glennon’s rant, he slammed the advertisers and sponsors of the MTV reality series, including Olive Garden, Hersheys, Taco Bell, Target, Maybelline, and Amazon, claiming the companies are “apparently” in full support of the supposed domestic violence that has gone down in the presence of a minor.